waycrate/waycrate.github.io/wayout/index.md

 1 - Use the mailing list.

-2 - You can also join our Matrix space ([#waycrate-tools:matrix.org](https://matrix.to/#/#waycrate-tools:matrix.org)), which is bridged to our [Discord server](https://discord.gg/KKZRDYrRYW), depending on which you prefer.
+2 - You can also join us on Matrix at ([#wayout:matrix.org](https://matrix.to/#/#waycrate-tools:matrix.org)), which is also bridged to our [Discord server](https://discord.gg/KKZRDYrRYW), depending on which you prefer.